 The University of South Florida (BS in Chemistry with Mathematics Minor)

 I've been tutoring secondary level mathematics and science courses since 2007 and doing SAT preparation since 2011.
-In the Spring of 2016, I graduated cum laude from The University of South Florida, earning a bachelors of science in chemistry with a minor in mathematics.
-I am currently working on my graduate coursework in an effort to earn a masters of science in chemistry with a concentration in biochemistry.
+In May of 2016, I graduated cum laude from The University of South Florida, earning a bachelors of science in chemistry with a minor in mathematics.
+In December of 2017, I officially earned enough credits in my graduate coursework to claim my masters of science in chemistry with a concentration in biochemistry from the same university.
 I began my tutoring career through The National Honor Society at Whippany Park High School in New Jersey where I graduated 7th in my class of 164 students.
 During my freshman year, I traveled to the local middle school to tutor eleven to fourteen year old students in elementary math, elementary science, pre-algebra, and honors algebra one.
 From my sophomore year on, I exclusively tutored fellow high school students.
 By my senior year, I was eligible to tutor pre-calculus, algebra II, trigonometry, geometry, statistics, algebra I, chemistry, biology, physics, earth science, and study skills.
 I was also asked to be the biology student teacher by the supervisor of the science department.
 After school each Wednesday, I ran a group tutoring session in the library for one hour.
 At the time, I was a senior taking AP biology and tutoring CP (college prep) and honors level biology.
 All but one of my students in this group were freshmen (14 or 15 years old).
 Throughout all of high school, I estimate that I tutored twenty students one-on-one and another six more in group biology for a total of two to three hundred hours.

 After graduating high school in 2011, I moved to Columbus, OH to attend The Ohio State University and was soon hired by The Tutoring Club of Hilliard.
 I had to take a series of tests in mathematics, reading, writing, chemistry, biology, physics, and US history.
 While with The Tutoring Club, I tutored almost 100 students one-on-one and taught five SAT prep classes with thirty to thirty five students in each.
 I'm unsure of the exact amount of hours that I tutored, but I worked approximately fifteen hours a week for twenty months, so that multiplies to roughly 1300 hours.
 My supervisors at this tutoring center taught me a lot about conveying information to others.
 Every tutor on this website has a good understanding of a subject like elementary math.
 However, even some of the most intelligent people in the world have trouble passing their knowledge along to others.
 While working for The Tutoring Club, I learned several different ways to explain the exact same concept.
 Different people learn through different means.
 If a student is having trouble understanding a concept or problem, I have the ability to easily alter my method of explanation.
 Most students have to conform to their teachers' methods, but I've learned to adjust my tutoring approach to fit each individual's style of learning.
 I worked with The Tutoring Club for almost 20 months, spending my last eight solely teaching SAT prep classes.
 I tutored people as young as five and as old as fifty in a vast variety of different subjects, specializing in SAT prep and secondary level mathematics and science courses.